jasmcaus/opencv-course/README.md

 Notes and code used in my [**Python and OpenCV course**](https://youtu.be/x3c8w2ruhjs)

 # Course Outline (with timestamps)
-### 1. Installing the necessary packages
+### 1. Installation
 Besides installing OpenCV, we cover the installation of the following packages:

-`caer` is a powerful utilities package with tons of useful helper functions for most Computer Vision tasks
+[`caer`](https://github.com/jasmcaus/caer/) is a Computer Vision library with powerful image and video processing operations, designed to help speed up your Computer Vision workflow.
 <pre>$ pip install caer</pre>

-`canaro` is a Python package solely for Deep Learning models built in Keras
+[`canaro`](https://github.com/jasmcaus/canaro) is a Python package solely for Deep Learning models built in Keras
 <pre>$ pip install canaro</pre>